MikeLeiyan/css-concepts/README.md

 # new-css-concepts
-This repository is to host various css concepts for later use
+This repository is to host various css concepts to better enhance and customize front end css designs.